CinemaBlend participates in affiliate programs with various companies. We may earn a commission when you click on or make purchases via links.

 Of course, as it tends to be the case for any film more than two-decades old (hard to believe, right?), there is whole new generation that has yet to discover the beauty, the boldness, and the bloodiness of Blade, and will soon enough with yet another interpretation as part of the the Marvel Cinematic Universe, but more on that later.
 For now, we would like to focus on the film that brought the worst threat to Dracula since Van Helsing to the mainstream and made Wesley Snipes a comic book hero by shedding light onto how you can stream it for a Marvelous movie night.

 Where Is Blade Available Streaming?

-Not only is the original Blade film, with Wesley Snipes and Stephen Dorff as fanged mad scientist Deacon Frost, available to stream now on Hulu, but the whole big screen franchise is as well.
-Continue the blood-soaked binge with Blade II, the stylish 2002 follow-up from Guillermo del Toro in which the hunter must team-up with his prey to defeat a common enemy, and see him join forces with Jessica Biel and Ryan Reynolds for 2004’s less acclaimed third installment Blade Trinity (but only until October 31, 2020).
+Not only is the original Blade film, with Wesley Snipes and Stephen Dorff as fanged mad scientist Deacon Frost, currently available to stream now on HBO Max, but the whole big screen franchise is as well.
+Continue the blood-soaked binge with Blade II, the stylish 2002 follow-up from Guillermo del Toro in which the hunter must team-up with his prey to defeat a common enemy, and see him join forces with Jessica Biel and Ryan Reynolds for the less acclaimed third installment Blade Trinity from 2004.
 You could also stream the short-lived, but well-regarded, spin-off series, with rapper Sticky Fingaz taking over the title role in 2006, on Tubi for the price of nothing.